 In the window that opens choose the subnet you created previously from the list of dropdown options.
 Click Submit to assign it to the router.

 To access your instances you will need to use passwordless SSH.
 If you are unsure about passwordless login or SSH then see Configuring Passwordless Login on Linux which provides an overview and instructions on how to generate SSH keys.

-In the Project panel select Compute then Access & Security.
-In the Access & Security page select the Key Pairs tab and then click the Import Key Pair button.
+In the Project panel select Compute then Key Pairs.
+Click on the Import Public Key button.

-In the left hand panel select Project then Compute and click on Access & Security.
-In the Security Groups tab click on Manage Rules for the Default Security Group.
+In the left hand panel select Project then Network and click on Security Groups.
+Click on Manage Rules for the default security group.